mhpatel96/GitMarkdownGuide/Github guide.md

 ### Creating another branch

-The command git branch will set up another branch.
+The command "git branch" will set up another branch.
 The branch can be named as shown.

 ![](./images/new_branch.jpg)

 ### Viewing active branch status

-To view all branches in the repository, just use the git branch command.
+To view all branches in the repository, just use the "git branch" command.
 All branches will be displayed with the active branch asterisked.

 ![](./images/branch_display.jpg)

 ### Switching branches

-To switch to another branch use the git switch command followed by the name of the branch.
+To switch to another branch use the "git switch" command followed by the name of the branch.

 <img src="images/switch_branch.jpg" style= "width: 1000px"/>